 3 components of a complete writing/language arts program:

 1. Mastery of the original writing process (The Writer’s Jungle)

 2. Rehearsing the mechanics of writing (Wand, Arrow, Boomerang)

-3. Writing projects to put mechanics and original writing together (Online classes, Help for High School, Jot it Down! and Partnership Writing)
+3. Writing projects to put mechanics and original writing together (Online classes, Help for High School, Jot it Down, Partnership Writing, and Faltering Ownership)